 How do I make an appointment?

 Please ring or email to ask for an initial consultation.
-Once we find an agreed time, we have a 50 minute meeting to discuss your current situation and why you are seeking help.
-We will then decide if therapy could be of benefit and, if this is the case , we will arrange to meet weekly at a regular time.
+Once we find an agreed time, our first meeting will be to discuss your current situation and why you are seeking help.
+We will then decide if therapy could be of benefit and, if this is the case , we will arrange weekly meetings at that time.
 Should you need help elsewhere, I may recommend a different service or practitioner.

 What is the fee?